achuwilson/achuwilson.github.io/src/Readme.md

 Place the pdf of publications in static/pdf/file.pdf and refer it in files as pdf/file.pdf

 To add a new tag for the project type. add it to content/projects/projects.md

+To add more sections to home page ( highlight papers, tags, experience, etc) -  edit  src/content/home corresponding section

+Adding the src/themes/hugo-academic/layouts/partials/widgets/about.html has been edited to